-- 1. Log in to the JSS with a web browser. - 2.
-In the top-right corner of the page, click Settings ... - Click Computer Management.
-On a smartphone, this option is in the pop-up menu. - 4.
-In the "Computer Management-Server Infrastructure" section, click JDS 🔝 . - 5.
-Click Grid View at the top of the list.
+- 1. Log in to the JSS with a web browser.

+- 2. In the top-right corner of the page, click Settings 🗱 .

+- 3. Click Computer Management.

+In the "Computer Management-Server Infrastructure" section, click JDS Instances 🕍 .

+5. Click Grid View at the top of the list.

 The progress of file replication for each JDS instance is displayed.
-If your master distribution point is a JDS instance, it is marked with two asterisks (\\).
-If your master distribution point is a different type of distribution point, the root instance is marked with a single asterisk (\).
+If your master distribution point is a JDS instance, it is marked with two asterisks ().
+If your master distribution point is a different type of distribution point, the root instance is marked with a single asterisk ().